The 5 Relationship Types and 2 To Get Rid Of

 With my wife, it’s that feeling or emotion of being in (mostly) bliss and contentment when I’m with her.
 The subtle smile you have in your brain when your eyes open in the morning and she’s sleeping quietly next to you and you steal an early morning cuddle.

-That’s the benefit feeling of a Love Relationship.
+That’s the benefits feeling of a Love Relationship.

 Take Stock and Take Action